 I stopped stressing the big things.
 I was so stressed about making sure I could take my family to Cyprus for a week I was putting myself under intense pressure.
 I though this is what would make us happy.
 Then I realised it’s not about the location, it’s a state of being.

 My biggest state of bliss is being at home with my boys (husband and son) and doing something together as a family which brings us joy.
 It could be something as simple as planting potatoes with the excitement of digging them up when they have grown.
-Listening to Henry shouting “look mummy I’ve found another one and it’s enormous”, as he gently lifts his fork out of the ground.
+Listening to Patrick shouting “look mummy I’ve found another one and it’s enormous”, as he gently lifts his fork out of the ground.

 What a wonderful thing earth is!
 It grows potatoes, to feed us and to provide an opportunity as a family to do something amazing together; to grow.